Stakedllc/staked-api-demo/README.md

 This demo showcases yield information for a number of cryptocurrencies supported by Staked.

+The can view the live demo here: http://staked-api-demo.appspot.com/

-for more information, check out our docs: https://staked.gitbook.io/staked/services/yields-api
+For more information, check out our docs: https://staked.gitbook.io/staked/services/yields-api

 #### You can hit the /yields endpoint in your web app